Physical Therapist - from Jan 24, 2021 - 1 job for 13 months in NPH Guatemala. Urgent!

-As our children come from many varied backgrounds, their needs vary greatly.
-We have under our care children with mental and physical disabilities, those who have suffered from polio, those who are blind and/or deaf and children who have had limbs amputated.
-Also, sometimes we have serious patients who are either sent by the doctor or who come on their own, mostly after an accident.
+NPH children come from many varied backgrounds, and their needs vary greatly.
+We have children with mental and physical disabilities, infantile paralysis or paralytic polio, blind and/or deaf and children, children who have had serious accidents and amputees.